FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-dev-for-partners.md

 ### Developer Mode and Write Protection

-Make sure that your fingerprint-equipped Chrome OS device is in [developer mode] with a *test* image flashed and [hardware write protection] disabled.
+Make sure that your fingerprint-equipped ChromeOS device is in [developer mode] with a *test* image flashed and [hardware write protection] disabled.
 Using the test image will allow you to SSH into the device and disabling hardware write protection allows you to have full access to flashing the FPMCU firmware.